georgetegral/Capstone-Azure-Machine-Learning-Engineer/README.md

 - Inference configuration, with entry script and environment dependencies.
 - Deployment configuration with Azure Container Instances.

 A scoring script is generated when a model is created.
 This describes the input data that model will expect and passes it to the model for prediction, and then it returns the results.
+It can be downloaded with the following command: `best_run.download_file('outputs/scoring_file_v_1_0_0.py', 'scoring.py')`

-The environment can be retrieved by using the `best_run.get_environment()` command.
+The environment can be retrieved by using the `best_run.get_environment()` command, or can be dowloaded using the following command: `best_run.download_file('outputs/conda_env_v_1_0_0.yml', 'environment.yml')`

 For deployment we will use Azure Container Instances with the following configuration: